rohith05196/rohith05196/README.md

 ### 🌱 Currently Exploring
 - Real-time ML for control systems
 - Automation in renewable energy workflows
-- Lightweight computation for simulation tools
+- Transformers and LLMS
+- Custom Chatbot(Chess Engine) for beginners using NLP

 ---
 ### 📫 Let’s Connect!